 I met the author of Selima and the Merfolk – Vanessa Salazar on social media.
-Months later she attended my first Book Talk & Jazz.
-We later we sat down at Rust Street to do this interview for the Trinidad and Tobago Newsday.
+Months later she attended my first Book Talk & Jazz (April 2016).
+We later sat down at Rust Street to do this interview for the Trinidad and Tobago Newsday.

 Featured at the Bocas Lit Fest and several corporate sponsors backing her book, the author proves that dreams do come true and slow and steady wins the race.
 Success is relative but he/she who stays focused on their dream will surely get what’s theirs in time.

-Out of the rural village of Las Cuevas the author of Selima and the Merfolk Vanessa Salazar was born to write.
-The country girl as she refers to herself, moved to Belmont when she was 7 years old.
-She always knew she wanted to write and was always quite good at it in school and so began her dream.
+Originally from the rural village of Las Cuevas, the author of Selima and the Merfolk – Vanessa Salazar was born to write.
+The country girl as she refers to herself moved to Belmont at age seven.
+She remembers wanting to write from an early age and being a natural at school and so her dream began.

-Salazar found out what a mermaid was from her grandfather who told her stories about the Ferry River at the end of Las Cuevas that runs into the sea.
+Salazar found out what a mermaid was from her grandfather who told her stories about the Ferry River situated at the end of Las Cuevas and runs into the sea.

-He said that long ago ferries used to pass through the river to transport cocoa and people claimed that they had seen mermaids there.
+He shared that long ago ferries passed through the river to transport cocoa and people claimed that they had seen mermaids there.

-“At age 6 or 7 I was fascinated with mermaids and liked the concept.
-I think I watched every mermaid movie that was ever made!” she says gleefully.
+“At age 6 or 7, I was fascinated with mermaids.
+I liked the concept and I think I watched every mermaid movie that was ever made!” she says gleefully.

-The book which is a mythical tale of merfolk (collective noun for mermaids and mermen) took 3 years to write and Salazar says she will stick to fiction and has plans to write more books in the series.
+The book which is a mythical tale of merfolk (collective noun for mermaids and mermen) took three years to be written and Salazar shares that she will stick to fiction and has plans to write more books in the series.

-“I believe in writing what you know and writing what you like.
-I write stories, I always liked fantasy.
-I want to write stories that I would have liked to read as a child.
-To create an entire world in your head and put it down on paper and for someone to be able to follow it, I think is quite amazing!” the author shares.
+“I believe in writing about what you know and what you like.
+I write stories and I always liked fantasy.
+I want to write stories that I liked to read as a child …

-She says working with her sponsor Mario’s Pizzeria who have journeyed with her since before her book launch has also been an incredible experience.
+She says working with her sponsor Mario’s Pizzeria who journeyed with her prior to the book launch was also an incredible experience.

 “I want to do more.
-The children have a lot of fun, but I think I have more fun than them.
-It’s really rewarding to see people enjoy what you worked so hard for.”
+The children have a lot of fun, but I think I have more fun!
+It’s really rewarding to see people enjoy what you have worked so hard for.”

-Another amazing moment that made her night was when a parent told her on social media that everyone in her household read her book and couldn’t wait to get the next one whenever it’s written.
+Another amazing moment that made her night was when a parent said to her (on social media) that everyone in her household had read her book and they couldn’t wait to read the next in its series.

 1st prize – Mario’s birthday party for 10 children